Course Descriptions

 - Procedures for AP teachers: We will explore the College Board’s Equity and access statement, the curricular and resource requirements that schools agree to when offering AP-level courses, and work through the course audit that is required of all AP teachers.

-- Online and Offline Resources: We will explore some of the resources available to teachers in the non-digital world (i.e., textbooks, review books), as well as the variety of online materials that College Board has made available to instructors including AP Classroom, the AP Daily videos, and the online teacher community as well as non-College Board resources.
+- Online and Offline Resources: We will explore some of the resources available to teachers in the non-digital world (i.e., textbooks, review books), as well as the variety of online materials that College Board has made known to instructors including AP Classroom, the AP Daily videos, and the online teacher community as well as non-College Board resources.

 Ed.
 639 – WORLD HISTORY